matwerber1/aws-iot-dog-collar/README.md

 ![Analyzing the signal with URH (04)](./images/urh-analyze-04.png)

+It's **critical** to understand that if you're seeing a non-zero error percentage, the culprit is 1 or more of 3 different causes:

+1. Random error / interference / noise in signal (infrequent)
+2. Incorrect **interpretation** settings (e.g. wrong bit length or demodulation mode, which are key)
+3. Incorrect **analysis** decode settings (e.g. Manchester instead of NRZ)

 If you have the right settings, your error rate should be very low.
 With me, my error rate was always 0%, but I say "very low" simply because I haven't tested other devices and I imagine its possible some devices/messages/encoding might be subject to occasional error or random interference.

 ### Signal Deep Dive